 ...Highlights: shark action, great macro life/ marine diversity, schooling fish & big pelagics...

-...Diving environment: wreck diving, wall diving, beginner and advanced divers...
+...Diving environment: healthy reefs, wreck diving, wall diving, drift diving, beginner and advanced divers, off the beaten track...